Skip to main content

 3. Deposit 1 TON into the wallet

-4. Send the transaction to another address (you can send to yourself, to the same wallet).
+4. Send the message to another address (you can send to yourself, to the same wallet).

 This way, the Tonkeeper wallet app will deploy the wallet contract and we can use it for the following steps.